1. Are temporary signs for special events permitted?

-Special advertising devices may be permitted in certain zones subject to the approval of the Zoning Administrator if the following conditions are met:
+Special advertising devices may be permitted subject to the approval of the Zoning Administrator if the following conditions are met:

 Signs for garage sales can be placed only on your property and cannot exceed a total of 12 square feet.